-PME PhD Graduate Handbook (rev. 19 August 2024)
+PME PhD Graduate Handbook (rev. 19 December 2024)

-Degree Programs: PME PhD students are enrolled in one of two degree programs: the PhD in Molecular Engineering (ME PhD) or the PhD in Quantum Science and Engineering (QSE PhD).
+Degree Programs: Pritzker School of Molecular Engineering (PME) PhD students are enrolled in one of two degree programs: the PhD in Molecular Engineering (ME PhD) or the PhD in Quantum Science and Engineering (QSE PhD).
 The requirements for the two degree programs are identical, except for the fact that the QSE PhD students must pursue the Quantum Engineering thematic area for their coursework.

-Course Requirements: PME PhD students are expected to complete a total of nine (9) courses as part of their degree requirements: (i) three (3) core courses within one of the three thematic cores (i.e., Immunoengineering, Materials for Sustainability and Health, or Quantum Engineering), (ii) four (4) in-depth courses in the research field of choice (i.e., any graduate-level STEM courses), and (iii) two (2) broad elective courses (free choice).
+Course Requirements: PME PhD students are expected to complete a total of nine (9) courses as part of their degree requirements: (i) three (3) core courses within one of the three thematic cores (i.e., Immunoengineering, Materials for Sustainability and Health, or Quantum Engineering), (ii) four (4) in-depth courses in the research field of choice (i.e., any graduate-level STEM course, unless otherwise specified in the Graduate Announcements), and (iii) two (2) broad elective courses (free choice).
 The core and in-depth courses should typically be selected in consultation with the Primary Academic Advisor(s) and, if applicable, the Primary PhD Program Advisor, or - prior to a student matching into a research group - their assigned PME faculty advisor (see Advising).
 Courses used to meet degree requirements must be completed with a B grade or better.

 Core Courses are designed specifically for students in each of the three PME research themes, teach fundamental principles, methodologies, and/or systems.
 These courses aim to provide a foundation for advanced coursework and research in the thematic areas.
-A list of the core courses for each theme is provided in Appendix A.
+A list of the core courses for each theme is provided in Appendix A. Students are expected to complete the core sequence for the thematic area to which they were admitted.
+Students may request permission to switch thematic core areas by petitioning the Vice Dean for Education and Outreach.
+Students may request permission, with the support of their Primary Academic Advisor(s) and, if applicable, the Primary PhD Program Advisor, to swap a core course from one core sequence for a core course in another core sequence by petitioning the Vice Dean for Education and Outreach.
+Authorization must be sought and granted proactively prior to enrollment in the intended substitute course; retroactive petitions will not be considered.